 https://bcm.box.com/s/txl1ko6pgxl5rx6zt25onwp7tbvmpc2q

 The students will be expected to turn in one Patient Write-up during the two week rotation.
 The student will have to come up with a clinical question and read two papers attempting to answer this clinical question.
 The patient should then write a two paragraph summary of the two article answering the clinical question.
 The clinical question must be in PICO Format.
-In addition, on this patient the students will assess how Social Determinants of Health affected their presentation and discuss possible ways to overcome any barriers that the patient had.
+In addition, on this patient, the students will assess how Social Determinants of Health affected their presentation and discuss possible ways to overcome any barriers that the patient had.

 The students will be expected to attend the weekly emergency medicine lectures that are designed for medical students.
 This will be three to five hours once a week.
 The students will expected to read the provided material/online resources before the lectures.